 Study Abroad in Japan

-The next Study Abroad in Japan is scheduled for Spring semester 2018 (mid-January to late April).
-We plan to open applications for both the information session and the program in September.
+The next Study Abroad in Japan is scheduled for Spring semester 2019 (middle of January to End of April).
+We plan to open applications in early October.

 In the Study Abroad in Japan (SAJ) program, participants will learn academic English and take classes that are similar to general education classes offered at American universities.
 Temple University, Japan Campus (TUJ) is an American university located in Japan, so you can experience "studying in an American university" in Tokyo and improve your English in an international environment where students from more than 60 countries worldwide study.
-For three months, participants will come to TUJ every weekday and study in four kinds of English classes and a workshop.
+In order for participants to study at their own pace, there are part-time opinions of studying 2 days or 3 days a week, in addition to the full-time option, in which classes are 5 days a week.
 All classes are held only in English.

 Special Features of This Program

-- Participants have opportunities to socialize with current TUJ students in class, as well as in extracurricular activities.
+- Participants have opportunities to socialize with current TUJ students in extracurricular activities.
 (About 63% of undergraduate students are non-Japanese nationals.)

 - All instructors are English-teaching professionals who have Master’s and/or Doctorate degrees in the field of teaching English.